ipython/ipython/docs/source/development/execution.rst

 =====================

-First, the ``code`` cell is transformed to expand ``%magic`` and ``!system`` by ``IPython.core.inputtransformer2``.
-Then is being compiled using standard Python :func:`compile` function and executed.
+First, the ``code`` cell is transformed to expand ``%magic`` and ``!system`` commands by ``IPython.core.inputtransformer2``.
+Then expanded cell is compiled using standard Python :func:`compile` function and executed.

-Not specific to IPython, all Python code can be compiled in one of three modes (see ``mode`` argument to the standard :func:`compile` function):
+Python :func:`compile` function provides ``mode`` argument to select one of three ways of compiling code:

 *single*
   Valid for a single interactive statement (though the source can contain